 Discovery and Notification

-Observer informs the Line Manager of any Deviation or Nonconformance discovered.
+Observer informs the Line Manager of any Deviation or Nonconformity discovered.
 All discovered unexpected events or results shall be reported to the Line Manager immediately on the day of discovery.

 Line Manager verifies all available data and records related to the event.
-If there are sufficient grounds Line Manager (Originator) notifies Quality Organization about the event and submits appropriate records not later than end of next working day according to < Form.
+If there are sufficient grounds Line Manager (Originator) notifies Quality Organization about the event and submits appropriate records not later than end of next working day according to Deviation and Nonconformity Notification Form.
 Observer records all witnesses of the incident for the purpose of further investigation.

 All appropriate Corrections shall be taken immediately.
 All appropriate segregation measures shall be taken for Nonconforming Product or Material immediately according to respective procedures.

-At a minimum, the following events result in generation of a < record:
+At a minimum, the following events result in generation of a Deviation and Nonconformity Notification record:

 Failure of a critical control point